debsmita1/backstage-workshop/README.md

       type: "local" # Alternatives - 'googleGcs' or 'awsS3'.
 Read documentation for using alternatives.
   ```

-- To add or update documentation, clone the repo created by the Template
+- To add documentation, clone the repo created by the Template

   ```
   git clone <Repository-URL>